Hepatitis - viral

-Once the diagnosis is established, the practitioner is likely to use acupuncture, moxibustion (a burning of an herb called mugwort over acupuncture sites), and herbal drugs to address the imbalances of hepatic qi (energy) and yin yang (balance).
+Once the diagnosis is established, the practitioner is likely to use acupuncture, moxibustion (a burning of an herb called mugwort over acupuncture sites), and herbal remedies to address the imbalances of hepatic qi (energy) and yin yang (balance).

-If you are at high risk of contracting hepatitis or if have already been infected with any form of the hepatitis virus, your doctor will recommend the hepatitis B vaccine.
+If you are at high risk of contracting hepatitis, or if have already been infected with any form of the hepatitis virus, your doctor will recommend the hepatitis B vaccine.
 A vaccine is also available for hepatitis A.

 Food handlers should be extremely careful of contracting hepatitis A, and health care workers should always exercise universal precautions to avoid contracting or transmitting hepatitis B or C.

-Support groups are available for people with chronic hepatitis B or C. It is often difficult to cope with having this disease.
+Support groups are available for people with chronic hepatitis B or C. It is often difficult to cope with this disease.
 Talking with people who also have this condition is often very helpful.
 Check with your doctor or hospital to locate a support group near you.

 Hepatitis B and C can be transmitted during pregnancy or childbirth.
-Women who are pregnant or planning to become pregnant soon cannot take interferon or nucleoside analogues.
+Women who are pregnant, or planning to become pregnant soon, cannot take interferon or nucleoside analogues.

 Warnings and Precautions

 Because the liver processes many types of medications, your doctor may tell you to stop taking drugs other than those recommended for treatment of hepatitis.
-Over the counter nonsteroidal anti-inflammatory drugs (NSAIDs), used to relieve pain, can raise your risk for serious liver damage.
+Over-the-counter nonsteroidal anti-inflammatory drugs (NSAIDs), used to relieve pain, can raise your risk for serious liver damage.

 Some herbs and supplements are known to cause harm to the liver:

-- Kava kava (Piper methysticum), an herb used to relieve anxiety and tension, may be toxic to the liver and cause severe hepatitis and even liver failure if you take large doses or take it for a long time.
-Those risks have prompted regulatory agencies in other countries, including Germany, Switzerland, France, Canada, and the United Kingdom, to warn consumers about the potential risks associated with kava use and to remove kava containing products from the marketplace.
+- Kava kava ( Piper methysticum ).
+An herb used to relieve anxiety and tension, may be toxic to the liver and cause severe hepatitis, and even liver failure, if you take large doses or take it for a long time.
+Those risks have prompted regulatory agencies in other countries, including Germany, Switzerland, France, Canada, and the United Kingdom, to warn consumers about the potential risks associated with kava use and to remove kava-containing products from the marketplace.
 The U.S. Food and Drug Administration issued an advisory in March of 2002 about the potential risk of liver failure associated with kava, but this herb has not been taken off the market in this country.

 - Vitamin A in large quantities can be toxic to the liver.
 Vitamin A is often found in cod liver oil supplements.
 Some manufacturers remove the vitamin A; read the labels carefully or ask a health care provider.

-Do not take over the counter drugs that contain acetaminophen (Tylenol) if you have hepatitis without first talking to your doctor.
+DO NOT take over-the-counter drugs that contain acetaminophen (Tylenol) if you have hepatitis without first talking to your doctor.
 Acetaminophen can be toxic to the liver, even in people with healthy livers.

 Prognosis and Complications